RunestoneInteractive/RunestoneServer/source/GeneralIntro/introduction.rst

 ---------------

 The third type of error is the **semantic error**.
-If there is a semantic error in your program, it will run successfully, in the sense that the computer will not generate any error messages, but it will not do the right thing.
+If there is a semantic error in your program, it will run successfully in the sense that the computer will not generate any error messages.
+However, your program will not do the right thing.
 It will do something else.
 Specifically, it will do what you told it to do.

 The problem is that the program you wrote is not the program you wanted to